-In the mid 1990s, Cheetham & Chivers (1996) developed a framework for evaluation of professional competencies.
-They indicate that competence can be a difficult concept to pin down when it relates to professional occupations, where roles can be complex and the knowledge and skills involved are many and varied.
-They suggest that the components of professional competence are those indicated in figure 1, comprising functional competence, personal or behavioural competence, knowledge/cognitive competence and values/ethical competence (p.
+Cheetham & Chivers (1996) have suggested a framework for evaluation of professional competencies which can be difficult concepts to pin down when they relate to occupations where roles are complex.
+They suggest that the components of professional competence are as indicated in figure 1 (p.
 24).